GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ## Allow the extension on all pages {: #action }

-Use a [action][1] when an extension's features are functional in most situations.
+Use an [action][1] when an extension's features are functional in most situations.
 It will be displayed to the right of the user's URL bar, hidden under the Extensions overflow menu by default, and a user can 'pin' it to be always visible.

 ### Register browser action {: #browser }